 The lack of patient-centered healthcare throughout the Department of Veterans' Affairs (VA) is continuously hindering veterans from receiving the quality care they need and deserve.
 The problem has been reported by veterans' service organizations, VA employees, and most importantly, veterans.
 These are systemic problems in VA culture and bogged down by a bureaucratic system that is unsure of the services it provides, leaving veterans to fend for themselves when it comes to their own healthcare choices.

 Veterans are too often unaware of the services offered by the VA, disconnecting them with their own rehabilitation and treatment, which ultimately results in substandard care.
 This is especially true in orthotic and prosthetic care.
 To address the problem of inconsistency in orthotic and prosthetic care (O&P), in May 2017 I introduced H.R.
-2322, The Injured and Amputee Veterans Bill of Rights to educate our injured veterans about the O&P care available to them through the VA.
+2322, Injured and Amputee Veterans Bill of Rights.
 H.R.
-2322 moves to empower injured and amputee veterans to advocate for themselves.
+2322 moves to educate our injured veterans about the O&P care available to them through the Department of Veterans Affairs.

 The bureaucratic culture in the VA has led to long wait times and subpar healthcare for our nation’s veterans.
-In order to overhaul the bureaucratic culture and ensure VA employees are held accountable for their actions, the House has passed The Department of Veterans Affairs Accountability and Whistleblower Protection Act and H.R.
-27, The Ensuring VA Employee Accountability Act.
+In order to overhaul the bureaucratic culture and ensure VA employees are held accountable for their actions, the House has passed The Department of Veterans Affairs Accountability and Whistleblower Protection Act in June 2018 and H.R.
+27, The Ensuring VA Employee Accountability Act in January 2017.
 The Department of Veterans Affairs Accountability and Whistleblower Protection Act of 2017 provides the Secretary of the VA with increased flexibility to remove, demote or suspend any VA employee for performance or misconduct while H.R.
 27 ensures that all reprimands and admonishments given to VA employees remain in their files as long as they are employed by the VA.

-Another issue the VA has been plagued by is the administrations inability to recruit and retain top-notch candidates in their fields.
+Another issue the VA has been plagued by is the administration’s inability to recruit and retain top-notch candidates in their fields.
 In order to address the VA’s inability to recruit and retain the most qualified workforce possible, the House passed H.R.
-1367.
+1367 in March 2017.
 H.R.
 1367 establishes a recruiting database to ensure candidates are aware of open positions at the VA.
-Additionally, this legislation creates opportunities for career training and establishes staffing, recruitment and retention programs in the VA to ensure the VA has the ability to retain the best and brightest employees possible.
+Additionally, this legislation creates opportunities for career training and establishes staffing, recruitment, and retention programs in the VA to ensure the VA has the ability to retain the best and brightest employees possible.

 In addition to removing red tape that is often associated with the GI Bill, H.R.
 3218 also makes other beneficial pro-veteran changes to the program.
 The bill includes a significant increase in GI Bill funding and moves to make it easier and cheaper for veterans to use their GI Bill to take national tests or tests that lead to a license or credential.